shixm-cloud/ENVR5350/Lab1.md

 close   % close the previous figure scatter(co2gAve*1.0e6, nppgAveS, '.')
 grid on
-% since when CO2 concentration is 0, NPP should be 0, maybe we can fit the
+% Since when CO2 concentration is 0, NPP should be 0, maybe we can fit the
 % data with a simple equation NPP = b * CO2.
 Let's try.
 b = co2gAve*1.0e6 \ nppgAveS;    % the MATLAB way to do linear regression
 hold on    % so that the line can be overlaid on the scatter plot